odf/PlexusRails/install/README.md

 These scripts are intended for a Redhat-like Linux distribution.
 In particular, `yum` is used to install software packages.
-The scripts have been tested with CentOS 6.4 and may not work on older systems.
+The scripts have been tested with a fresh CentOS 6.4 installation and may not work on older systems.
+If the objective is to install Plexus on a machine that is also used for other purposes, it is not recommended to execute the scripts directly, but instead each action should be verified first and applied manually.

 1. Copy the scripts in this directory to the target machine and log in.